I2PPlus/i2pplus/apps/i2psnark/readme-standalone.txt

 LICENSE
 =======

-I2PSnark is GPL'ed software, based on Snark (http://www.klomp.org/)
+* I2PSnark is licensed under the GPL v2 and is based on Snark (http://www.klomp.org/)
+* Jetty is licensed under Apache Software License v2.